Cannabis to Treat Ulcerative Colitis and Crohn’s Disease

 New Possibilities for Treatment

-As many of us have realized, traditional treatments of ulcerative colitis, pancolitis, and Crohn’s disease are not effective for many patients.
-Marijuana1 has been used for therapeutic purposes for thousands of years, and anecdotal evidence suggests that cannabis has been used to treat inflammatory bowel diseases (IBDs) for hundreds of years.
+As many of us have realized, standard medical treatment options for ulcerative colitis, pancolitis, and Crohn’s disease have varying levels of effectiveness among different patients, with many struggling with abdominal symptoms even while on treatment.
+Marijuana1 has been used for therapeutic purposes for thousands of years, and anecdotal evidence suggests that cannabis has been used by people with inflammatory bowel diseases (IBDs) for hundreds of years.
 Due to legality issues surrounding cannabis, investigation into the effectiveness of marijuana in treating these illnesses has advanced slowly.
 With the legalization of medical marijuana rapidly progressing, the medical community has finally been able to start subjecting the therapeutic claims of cannabis to rigorous scientific scrutiny.

 If you’re acquainted with the basic terms related to marijuana, skip to the next section.